Board Meeting Notes

 The grant writer requested compensation for consulting work outside their original responsibilities.

-A proposal was made to honor this individual at an upcoming concert and to provide a payment of $250 upon completion of several months of work and turnover of materials.
+A proposal was made to honor this individual at an upcoming concert and to provide an additional payment upon completion of several months of work and turnover of materials.

 The board approved both recommendations.